wsdfhjxc/virtual-desktop-bar/KWIN.md

 They all have a common prefix, an action name and a suffix, being either `Before` or `After`.
 The `Before` suffix tells that the action is going to be performed very soon (in 100 ms), and the `After` suffix tells that the action has been actually performed.
 This should be enough to know what's going to happen, prepare the script and adjust something when a `Before` event is noticed, and do other things when an `After` event is noticed.

-Because you might ask yourself "What am I supposed to do with this bullshit?", particular events have been briefly explained in the next section.
+Because you might ask yourself - "what am I supposed to do with this bullshit?", particular events have been briefly explained in the next section.
 The code snippet contains some comments that can give you inspiration.

-### Example of integration
+## Example of integration

 In order to receive fake input of these keyboard shortcuts within a KWin script, the shortcuts have to be registered with usage of a `registerShortcut` function provided by KWin.
 If your script has support for keyboard shortcuts, you're already familiar with that.
-Anyway, there is no need to specify the actual key combination or anything else, except the shortcut name and a JavaScript callback function.
+Anyway, there is no need to specify the actual key combination or anything else, except the shortcut name and a JavaScript callback function with some code.

 Here are some ideas about what you could do, to keep everything (more or less) functional:

 ```javascript
 KWin.registerShortcut("VDB-Event-RemoveLastDesktop-Before", "", "", function() {
     var lastDesktop = workspace.desktops;